tc39/proposal-type-annotations/README.md

 This proposal aims to enable developers to add type annotations to their JavaScript code, allowing those annotations to be checked by a type checker that is _external to JavaScript_.
-At runtime, the JavaScript engine would ignore them, treating the types as comments.
+At runtime, the JavaScript engine ignores them, treating the types as comments.

 The aim of this proposal is to enable developers to run programs written in TypeScript, Flow, Hegel, and other static typing supersets of JavaScript without any need for